anir-tubi/tubi-roku/docs/tubi_tv_smoke_test.md

 	- Signed Out state
 		- Signed Out state doesn't show user categories
 		- Signed Out state lands on feature grid by default on start
-		- Add to Queue is shown on details screen but leads to a modal
+		- newUI: Add to Queue is shown on details screen but leads to a modal
+		- oldUI: Add to Queue and Remove From History do not appear on details screens
 		- signed out state persists across channel launches, lands on Sign-In disambiguation screen
 	- Transitions
 		- After successful sign in, feature grid is shown
+		- After successful sign in, user categories are shown
 		- After successful sign out, feature grid is shown
 		- Sign in succeeds when launched from category screen
-		- Sign in succeeds when launched from detail screen adding to queue
+		- newUI: Sign in succeeds when launched from detail screen adding to queue
 - "My Queue"
 	- Can add videos to my queue, show up on web
 	- Can add series to my queue, show up on web